IU-PR/Capstone_project/content/docs/2024/MoniDorm/week5.md

 - ### Feedback collection plan

+    After collecting feedback last week, we identified several ways to make the process more convenient for users and improve our analysis of their responses.
+As a result, we have used a slightly different strategy for gathering feedback from clients this week.

-    Helpful tools that we used:
+    Helpful tools we used:

-    - Online Forms: We used Google Forms to create and distribute surveys.
+    - Online Forms: We utilized Google Forms to create and distribute surveys.
-    - Data Analysis Tools: We used Google Sheets to organize and analyze feedback data.
+    - Data Analysis Tools: We used Google Sheets to organize and analyze the feedback data.

     <u>**Survey Questions for Telegram bot:**</u>